 ACM, CSTA Announce New Award to Recognize US High School Students in Computing

-ACM and CSTA, the Computer Science Teachers Association, have announced a new award, the ACM/CSTA Cutler-Bell Prize in High School Computing, to recognize talented high school students in computer science.
+NEW YORK, June 17, 2015– ACM, the Association for Computing Machinery, and CSTA, the Computer Science Teachers Association, today announced a new award, the ACM/CSTA Cutler-Bell Prize in High School Computing, to recognize talented high school students in computer science.
 The program seeks to promote and encourage the field of computer science, as well as to empower young and aspiring learners to pursue computing challenges outside of the traditional classroom environment.

-The application period for the inaugural award is now open; deadline is January 1, 2016.
-The inaugural awards will be announced in February.
+The application period for the inaugural award is scheduled to open August 1, 2015 and close January 1, 2016.
+The inaugural awards will be announced in February 2016.

 ACM, the Association for Computing Machinery is the world’s largest educational and scientific computing society, uniting computing educators, researchers and professionals to inspire dialogue, share resources and address the field’s challenges.
 ACM strengthens the computing profession’s collective voice through strong leadership, promotion of the highest standards, and recognition of technical excellence.
 ACM supports the professional growth of its members by providing opportunities for life-long learning, career development, and professional networking.

 The Computer Science Teachers Association is a membership organization that supports and promotes the teaching of computer science and other computing disciplines.
 CSTA provides opportunities for K–12 teachers and students to better understand the computing disciplines and to more successfully prepare themselves to teach and learn.